Ring circuit: Area served

-For rooms that are square or circular, a ring circuit can deliver more power per unit of floor area for a given cable size than a simple radial circuit, and the source impedance and therefore voltage drop to the furthest point is lower.
-Alternatively, to deliver the same power to the same building with radial circuits would require more final circuits or a heavier cable.
+For rooms that are square or circular, a ring circuit can deliver more power per unit of floor area for a given cable size than a simple radial circuit.
+The source impedance and therefore voltage drop to the furthest point is lower using a ring.
+To deliver the same power to the same room using radial circuits would require more circuits or heavier cable.

-High integrity earthing
+High integrity CPC

-As all fittings on the ring are earthed from both sides, two independent faults are needed to create an 'off earth' fault.
+Safety levels are increased as all fittings on the ring are connected to the circuit protective conductor (CPC) conductor from two sides.
+Two independent faults are needed, one each side of a fitting or appliance to create an 'off earth' fault.

 Continuous continuity verification from any point

-The continuity of each conductor right round all the points on the ring can be verified from any point, and if this needs to be done as part of live installation monitoring, it can be verified by current clamp injection with the system energised.
+The continuity of each conductor at all the points on the ring can be verified from any point.
+If this needs to be performed as part of live installation monitoring, verification can by a current clamp with the system energised.

-Criticism
+Disadvantages

-The ring final circuit concept has been criticized in a number of ways compared to radials, and some of these concerns could explain the lack of widespread adoption outside the United Kingdom.
+The ring final circuit concept has been criticized compared to radials.